Calvin Ayre

-Calvin Edward Ayre (born May 25, 1961, in Lloydminster, Saskatchewan) is a Canadian-Antiguan entrepreneur based in Antigua and Barbuda.
-He is the founder of the Ayre Group, Bodog entertainment brand and CoinGeek.com media.
+Calvin Edward Ayre (born May 25, 1961) is a Canadian-Antiguan entrepreneur based in Antigua and Barbuda.
+He is the founder of the Ayre Group and Bodog entertainment brand.

 In 2000, Ayre launched online gambling company Bodog, the success of which made him a billionaire.
-Ayre's notoriety increased in the mid-2000s as online gaming's popularity surged, landing him on the cover of Forbes magazine's 2006 annual Billionaires edition and Star magazine's "Most Eligible Billionaire Bachelors" list in late 2007.
+Ayre's profile increased in the mid-2000s as online gaming's popularity surged, landing him on the cover of Forbes magazine's 2006 annual Billionaires edition and Star magazine's "Most Eligible Billionaire Bachelors" list in late 2007.

-In 2012, Ayre was indicted by the US Attorney for Maryland on charges of illegal gambling and money laundering.
+In 2012, Ayre was indicted by the US Attorney for Maryland on charges of illegal gambling.
 Despite the Antiguan government's view that the charges against Ayre were “completely contrary to binding international agreements,” in 2017, he pled guilty to a single misdemeanor charge and all other charges against him were dropped.
 In August 2017, Ayre was appointed as an Economic Envoy for Antigua and Barbuda to advise on developments in blockchain technology.

 Early life

 Ayre grew up on a farm outside Lloydminster, Saskatchewan and graduated from high school in Salmon Arm, British Columbia.
 His parents were grain and pig farmers.
+Ayre excelled in school, winning three academic scholarships in his senior year of high school, including scoring the highest marks in his class on the scholarship exams.
 In 1984, he received a Bachelor of Science (BSc) in general sciences from the University of Waterloo, adding an MBA in management finance from City University of Seattle in 1989.

 Career

 In 1992, after reading a newspaper article about a Caribbean-based company offering betting services over the telephone, Ayre concluded that gambling was tailor-made for the internet.
 Having taught himself network design by studying Cisco Systems manuals, Ayre converted his Vancouver-based Internet incubator company into a software support firm for online gambling, which became Bodog.
 He was able to license his software to several online casinos but soon realized the real money was in running his own gaming operation.
 His gambling business was setup in 1996 and was based in Costa Rica.
 Bodog.com was established in 2000.

 Canadian Business reported "the Bodog name is part of an ambitious branding strategy that Ayre envisioned from the start.
 He came up with it while typing potential brand names into an Internet domain-registration search engine one night.
 He chose the appellation like a major corporation would pick the name of a new car or brand of soft drink: it had to have six letters or less, be easy to spell and remember, have some personality and be unlike any competitor's moniker.
 The last criterion was easy to fill since most of Bodog's rivals prefer straightforward brand names such as PartyPoker.com or Sportsbook.com."
-As the face of the Bodog brand, Ayre's public profile increased in the mid-2000s as online gaming's popularity surged.
+As the face of the Bodog brand, Ayre's public profile increased in the mid-2000s.
 He was featured as the cover story for Forbes 2006 annual Billionaires edition. and Star magazine's "Most Eligible Billionaire Bachelors" list in late 2007.